 Stuffed Poblano Peppers in a Chipotle Sauce

 As far as chiles go, poblano peppers rank among the more mild varieties, though they still offer a nice zing.
+Here, they are stuffed with a hearty mixture of quinoa, mushrooms, corn, and goat cheese.
 To counter the spice, serve with a mixed-greens salad.

 - 4 large poblano peppers